godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets go over how ``bullet_hit`` works:

 First we get the bullet's forward directional vector.
-This is so we can tell which direction the bullet will hit the :ref:`RigidBody <class_RigidBody>` at.
+This is so we can tell from which direction the bullet will hit the :ref:`RigidBody <class_RigidBody>`.
 We will use this to push the :ref:`RigidBody <class_RigidBody>` in the same direction as the bullet.

 .. note:: We need to boost the directional vector by ``BASE_BULLET_BOOST`` so the bullet's back a bit more of a punch